TensorTeen/tensorteen.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 5 shows first-person and side-camera views of the robot successfully grasping the microwave handle and placing the bowl inside utilizing memory conditioning, overcoming the oscillations seen in the baseline.
-Figure 4 highlights the rigorous out-of-distribution variations tested, including skewed placements and cloth occlusions.
+    The image on the left shows first-person and side-camera views of the robot successfully grasping the microwave handle and placing the bowl inside utilizing memory conditioning, overcoming the oscillations seen in the baseline.
+The image on the right highlights the rigorous out-of-distribution variations tested, including skewed placements and cloth occlusions.
 </div>